 Our community residential hospice is a comfortable home-like setting for individuals who are approaching the end of their lives and can no longer remain at home.
-The location provides palliative care designed to meet the needs of the patient as well as his or her family members.
-Individuals who come to the community hospice will enter a home-like environment, where caregivers will provide and involvement, peace, privacy and dignity.
+We provide palliative care designed to meet the needs of the individual, as well as his or her family members.
+Individuals who come to our residential hospice will enter a home-like environment, where caregivers will be able to spend quality time with their loved one with peace, privacy and dignity.

 At a symbolic level, the hospice is a home.
 At a functional level, it is a home, a care facility, and a workplace.
 It is also a community meeting place, a place of celebration of lives lived, and a place of sharing knowledge and stories.